pr3ttiestpriincess/pr3ttiestpriincess/README.md

 ![image alt](https://github.com/pr3ttiestpriincess/pr3ttiestpriincess/blob/ad401c8cc94b962220a36cb4565bb501e43a8fea/IMG_2516.jpeg)
                                   ⠀
-one of megans friends admitting she supports groomers. their github was MissYouAgain
+one of megans friends admitting she supports groomers. their github was MissYouAgain originally but is now ReportingSomeUserThatsBeingMeanToMe